svenstaro/cargo-profiler/README.md

 * 1.3.0 - cargo better integrated.
 No longer have to specify binary if in rust project w/ cargo.toml. better error messages and exits (e.g. upon compilation errors).

+## Known Issues

+* Seems like itertools/ndarray (and thus cargo-profiler) isn't compiling on nightly versions > 05-11-2016.
+Use a nightly version before this date, or stable.

 ## To install

 NOTE: This subcommand can only be used on Linux machines.